 How can you learn confidence?
 Sometimes you have to figure out how to act like you’re confident until you feel it.
 Here’s one way to go about it.

 Be Your Own Superhero

-Last year, the New York Times published an entertaining article on how certain body postures can jump-start your confidence.
+The New York Times published an entertaining article on how certain body postures can jump-start your confidence.
 Titled “The Right Stance Can Be Reassuring,” it featured photos of Lynda Carter as Wonder Woman, Angelina Jolie on the red carpet and Yul Brenner in the “King and I.” All three actors exuded power and confidence by posing, well, imposingly: hands on hips, facing straightforward, legs apart in a commanding stance.

 In effect, they were striking poses just as soldiers do when they stand at attention.
 They give careful thought to where their feet and hands are and brazenly look their viewers directly in the eye.
 If they feel afraid, we sure don’t know it.
 If they need to “Whistle a Happy Tune” to fake us out, we’d be shocked to learn it.